SardarBoy/AzureDataEngineering1/README.md

 ![database](https://github.com/SardarBoy/AzureDataEngineering1/blob/982239a2a018033ea9ca9c0667c57018233eab40/Database.png)

 2. **Data Transformation**
    - Use Azure Databricks to transform the ingested data into the required format.
+After ingesting data into the "bronze" folder, it undergoes transformation following the data lake architecture (bronze, silver, gold), becoming suitable for business reporting tools like Power BI.
+Azure Databricks, using PySpark, handles these transformations.
+Azure Data Factory is configured to automatically execute these transformations with each pipeline run.
 ![databricks](https://github.com/SardarBoy/AzureDataEngineering1/blob/c1e943c805dbfc465a49e29d6e7ec7ab67549220/Data%20mounting%20and%20Transforming.png)

 3. **Data Loading**
-   - Load the transformed data into Azure Synapse Analytics.
+   - Load the transformed data into Azure Synapse Analytics and Create a link from Azure Storage (Gold Folder) to Azure Synapse.
 ![pipeline](https://github.com/SardarBoy/AzureDataEngineering1/blob/73438a92dbf7c0bc03c336ffef31c0eae08119be/Pipeline.png)

 4. **Data Visualization**